In not-so-breaking news: Not all calories are created equal.

 11. Stick With Low-Fat Cooking Techniques

 Given the choice, always go for low-fat cooking preparations like baked, broiled, steamed, and sautéed over pan-fried, fried, or deep-fried.
-For example, half of a fried chicken breast is 364 calories, while the same amount of chicken that has been roasted is 193 calories, saving you 171 calories.

 12. Box Up (or Share) Half Your Meal